 Back-Up Files in Real-Time

 While there is no single solution for preventing ransomware attacks, a consistent recommendation from experts across the industry is ‘Backup, Backup, Backup’.
 For most enterprise users (and consumers), that’s easier said than done.
 It’s a behavior that often requires extra manual steps and backup jobs that usually never complete.
-However, with Syncplicity, continuous backup is easy and seamless.
+However, with Syncplicity by Axway, continuous backup is easy and seamless.
 Files and folders are backed up automatically in real-time, meaning you start syncing all your folders just once and move on, eliminating worries about data loss.

 Utilize Multi-Folder Sync

 Our unique EFSS feature, Multi-Folder Sync, allows users to back up every folder on their desktop automatically.
 The design of this features allows users and admins to sync all files and folders in place without moving them to a “magic folder.”
-In the unfortunate event your company or a user is breached by ransomware, they have back-ups of every file in every folder on Syncplicity, not just the few files they remembered to copy to the single “magic” sync folder of other EFSS solutions.
+In the unfortunate event your company or a user is breached by ransomware, they have back-ups of every file in every folder on Syncplicity by Axway, not just the few files they remembered to copy to the single “magic” sync folder of other EFSS solutions.

 We recommend that you educate your users to sync all their critical files and folders, including Desktop and My Documents.
 As an administrator, you also have the ability to proactively specify the sync of any desktop folders to ensure that your corporate users are safe.